I always select "Create your own character", so I can't give any advice about the preset characters.

-Once you have gotten everything, read the amulet through the wine bottle.
-(You can make a note of the magic word if you like, but now that you've read it, the word of power will appear in the item description.)
-Return to the Wine Cellar location and try to go up.
+Once you have done everything, return to the Wine Cellar location.
+Try to go up.
+Read the amulet through the wine bottle.
+(Now that you've read it, the word of power will appear in the item name and description, so there's no need to write it down to remember it.)
 Say the word on the amulet.
 Break the cellar door.
 Go up.
+Turn off the lantern.
 Give the bottle to the cook.
-Turn off the lantern.
+Put everything but the dagger in your pack.
+(You can just type put all in pack; items you are wielding or wearing are not affected.)
 Roll the onion east.
-Put everything but the dagger in your pack.
 Get the bearskin rug.
 Continue rolling the onion east, north, and northeast to the Ledge.

 For Your Amusement:

 At the Wharf, repeatedly say hello sailor around the old sailor.